 RSV infection: Note: Due to potential toxic effects of exposed healthcare workers and variable efficacy results in trials, the AAP recommends against routine use of ribavirin to treat RSV; use should be reserved for patients with documented, potentially life-threatening disease (Red Book [AAP] 2015).

 Infants and Children: Aerosol inhalation: Use with Viratek small particle aerosol generator (SPAG-2).
 Note: Dose actually delivered to the patient will depend on patient's minute ventilation.

 Continuous aerosolization: 6 g administered over 12 to 18 hours/day for 3 to 7 days

-Intermittent aerosolization: 2 g over 2 hours 3 times daily in nonmechanically ventilated patients for 3 to 7 days has been used to permit easier accessibility for patient care and limit environmental exposure of healthcare worker.
+Intermittent aerosolization: 2,000 mg over 2 hours 3 times daily in nonmechanically ventilated patients for 3 to 7 days has been used to permit easier accessibility for patient care and limit environmental exposure of health care worker.
 Due to apparent increased potential for crystallization of the high-dose 60 mg/mL solution around areas of turbulent flow such as bends in tubing or connector pieces, use of high-dose therapy in individuals with an endotracheal tube in place is not recommended (Englund 1994).